John Murray Lynch Jr.:

 He was also known as the “Sheriff” of Wayberry, the lake subdivision where he lived.
 He was “unofficially” in charge of everyone who entered the “holler” and checked out every vehicle and passenger who he did not know.
 The great thing about Murray is that the stranger who he just met, usually became a friend for life!

 Murray was also “in charge” of every construction project or house built in the neighborhood at the lake.
 He wore many construction hats over the last 24 years at the lake; the foreman, general contractor, quality control officer and of course final inspector.
 Like his whole life, he was always willing to help his neighbors with any project they were doing.

 Murry loved life, family, and friends.
 He will be missed, but his stories will live on.

 In Lieu of flowers: Cards to Sissy can be sent to 107 Pinehurst Dr. Franklin, TN 37069.
 At this time, we cannot accept flowers or plants.
 If you wish, a contribution to St. Henry School, St. Matthew School, St. Cecilia Academy, or Father Ryan High School’s tuition assistance fund in Murray Lynch’s name would be appreciated.
 Celebration of Life will take place at a later date.

 Tennessee Cremation Care is honored to be entrusted with Mr. Lynch's cremation service.
 Please visit his tribute wall to leave an online message for the family.

-To plant a tree in memory of John Murray Lynch Jr., please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of John Murray Lynch Jr., please visit our tribute store.